lshtm-genomics/omics-course/docs/advanced/gwas.md

 In the interest of time, this step has been mostly done for you.

 Principal components analysis (PCA) is performed with pruned bed file datasets generated before using the ./RUN_PCA.sh command.
 This generates the following output files: MD.pruned.pca.par, MD.pruned.pca.log, MD.pruned.pca.evec, MD.pruned.pca, MD.pruned.eval.
 The evec extension file is what you will need to view your PCs
-Basecalling can be performed in a number of ways.
-There is an option to perform this while sequencing in the MinKNOW GUI package, however this software provides fewer options in the ways basecalling can be completed and is less powerful.
-Here, we will use Guppy for maximum flexibility.
-Since the machines we are working on do not have a GPU available we will have to use the two CPU cores available to us.
-Therefore, we will only basecall a subset (<1%) of the dataset as an example, and in the subsequent steps we will use a pre-basecalled output.

 Create a scatter diagram of the first two principal components, including all individuals in the file MD.pruned.pca.evec (the first and second PCs are columns 2 and 3 respectively).
 Type: